edisonpchen/AHK-scripts/README.md

 # AHK-scripts

-Collection of various AHK scripts I have written for use in games/utility
+Collection of various AutoHotKey scripts I have written for use in games/utility